How to donate breast milk during the baby formula shortage

 In stepped Hannah Breton of Naugatuck, Connecticut, who had been producing more milk than her 2 1/2-month-old son needs.
 She’s been giving Kastelein about 60 ounces of milk every two weeks.
 That’s enough to supplement her formula supply and keep Emerson fed.

-“She asked a bunch of questions — what medications I’m taking, if any, that kind of thing,” Breton said.
+“She asked a bunch of questions — what medications I’m taking if any, that kind of thing,” Breton said.
 “So we decided, ‘OK, that’s perfect.’
-So, she comes by every couple weeks and picks up the milk I’ve been saving for her.”
+So, she comes by every couple of weeks and picks up the milk I’ve been saving for her.”

 “I do feel helpful,” she added.
 “It’s exciting and rewarding that I can give to a mom that can’t find what she’s looking for, and if her son can’t take formula, I mean, it’s scary.